 What are you currently doing to learn and grow every day?
 I’d love to hear about your schedule, your challenges, and your results—let me know in the comments!

 Also, feel free to check out my blog at hunterbranch.com

-Once I dropped out, I focused solely on marketing and online business.
-Now, I run my own online business, along with working in a job that allows me to work directly with 2 New York Times Best-Selling Authors.
+Hey there!
+I’m Hunter and I run a blog at hunterbranch.com.
+I run my own online business, along with working in a job that allows me to work directly with 2 New York Times Best-Selling Authors.